Life Insurance Terms Everyone Should Know About

 The amount you are paying to buy insurance.
 The premium is usually paid on a monthly, quarterly or annual basis.
 Your premium amount may change over time.

-A type of life insurance that provides coverage for a specified period of time.
+A type of life insurance that provides coverage for a specified period.
 The period (or duration) of coverage may be either a fixed number of years (e.g. 10 years) or a fixed age (e.g., age 65).
 The policy does not have any cash value.

 Sum Assured is the guaranteed amount that the nominee will receive in the event of an unfortunate death of life.
 In most cases, the decision to arrive at the guaranteed sum is based on the financial loss that may arise as a result of the loss of life.
 The policyholder selects this number at the time of purchase of the policy.
 It shall be billed to the nominee in the event of an demise of the life insured.

-The candidate is a person selected by the policyholder who, in the case of a tragic event, collects life insurance premiums and other benefits. (also refers to as the beneficiary).
+The candidate is a person selected by the policyholder who, in the case of a tragic event, collects life insurance premiums and other benefits. (also referred to as the beneficiary).
 The candidate must be announced at the time of procurement of the policy.
-The spouse of the policyholder, the children, the parents can be declared as nominees who may have immediate financial dependency on you.
+The spouse of the policyholder, the children, and the parents can be declared as nominees who may have an immediate financial dependency on you.

 The scheme would be terminated due to non-payment of the premium number.
 The scheme would expire if the due premium is not charged even after the grace period.
 Any Life Insurance providers are promising the facility to restore the lapsed policy if the remaining premiums are charged by the policyholder.